Man Is the Bastard: Artwork

 Artistically most of their releases had a similar design, with their trademark skull on both sides of the words Man Is The Bastard with the release title underneath in quotations.
 The band's "skull logo" was originally taken from a medical book that Eric Wood was reading.
 Most of their recordings included simplistic liner notes that briefly explained each track's meanings.
 When artwork was used, it was typically stark, standing out against a basic layout.
-In 2012 the band Akron/Family used the skull logo for a t-shirt design, to which Eric Wood accused of plagiarism.
-The band apologized, and both parties made up in agreement.
+In 2012 the band Akron/Family used the skull logo for a t-shirt design.
+In response, Eric Wood accused of the band of plagiarism.
+Subsequently, the parties reconciled.

 Influence

 The band is now seen as a critical part of the California powerviolence movement.
 Spazz bassist and operator of Slap-a-Ham Records Chris Dodge has called the group "the most unique band of their day".
-The indie folk band AJJ reference the group on the track "Do Re and Me" on their 2014 album Christmas Island.
+The folk punk band AJJ reference the group on the track "Do Re and Me" on their 2014 album Christmas Island.